NSHipster/articles/2018-12-10-character-viewer.md

-Given the current economic outlook for Bitcoin (₿) and other cryptocurrencies, you may be looking to divest your holdings in favor of something more stable and valuable
+Given the current economic outlook for Bitcoin (₿) and other cryptocurrencies, you may be looking to divest your holdings in favor of something more stable and valuable.
-(sorry, too soon?).

 Look no further than the Currency Symbols category for some exciting investment opportunities, including [French francs (₣)](https://en.wikipedia.org/wiki/French_franc) and